-For example, if you wish to reserve seats on the Kansai-Airport Express Haruka train and other Express trains on the West Kansai Rail Pass, you are required to purchase an express ticket.
+For example, if you wish to reserve seats on the Kansai-Airport Express Haruka train and other Express trains on the West Kansai Rail Pass, you have to purchase an express ticket.

 However, on Special Rapid Services, Rapid Services, and local trains on JR-West Conventional lines, you can reserve your seats upon collection of JR Pass.

-9. How do I activate my JR Pass?
+15. How do I use my JR Pass?

-Once you’ve successfully booked your JR Pass with Klook, you’ll be asked to redeem your Exchange Order voucher at the Klook office.
+Once you’ve successfully booked your JR Pass with Klook, the Exchange Order will be mailed to you or be picked up from the Klook office, depending on your checkout options.
 Unredeemed vouchers can be refunded within 11 months of being issued and will require a cancellation fee of 10% of the pass price.

 Do note that Klook will not offer refunds or cancellations for any instances of lost, damaged or stolen vouchers, including any causes relating to local schedule changes and suspended services.